moorepants/learn-multibody-dynamics/holonomic-eom.rst

 This final set of equations has :math:`N+n` state variables and can be integrated as a set of ordinary differential equations or the :math:`N+n+M` equations can be integrated as a set of differential algebraic equations.
-We will demonstrate the differences in the results if one or the other is done.
+We will demonstrate the differences in the results for the two approaches.

 Four-bar Linkage Equations of Motion
 ====================================

-To demonstrate the formulation of the equations of motion of a system with an explicit holonomic constraints, let's revisit the four-bar linkage.
-We will now make :math:`P_2` and :math:`P_3` particles, each with mass :math:`m` and include the effects of gravity in the :math:`-\hat{n}_y` direction.
+To demonstrate the formulation of the equations of motion of a system with an explicit holonomic constraints, let's revisit the four-bar linkage from Sec.
+:ref:`Four-bar Linkage`.
+We will now make :math:`P_2` and :math:`P_3`
+particles, each with mass :math:`m` and include the effects of gravity in the :math:`-\hat{n}_y` direction.

 .. figure:: figures/configuration-four-bar.svg
    :align: center